Table of contents

 In both examples, the preposition on and under is placed at the beginning of the prepositional phrase, followed by the object (the chair and the table).
 This is the most common position for prepositions.

-Prepositions often appear in the middle of a sentence.
+Prepositions can appear in the middle of a sentence.
 They may come between a verb and its object or between two nouns.

 - He went to the park with his friends.